Hello Stampers and thanks for stopping in today!

 Blender Pen Solution

-For a 1 ounce bottle fill…(Eyedropper bottle works best)1/3 parts Glycerin (found in cake decorating section of craft store)
+1/3 parts Glycerin (found in cake decorating section of craft store)

 2/3 parts distilled water